Crete to Rhodes

 Mango Rooms

 This hotel it is good value, clean and convenient.
-Mango Rooms are open all year long, there is a roof top balcony with lovely views over the plaza and rooftops of the old zone, which has a story at every turn.
+Mango Rooms are open all year long, there is a roof top balcony with lovely views over the plateia and rooftops of the old zone, which has a story at every turn.

-Nikos Takis Fashion Hotel
+Nikos Takis Hotel

-The Nikos Takis Fashion Hotel is at 26 Panetiou Street, just around the corner from the Grand Masters Palace and Ippoton Street.
+The Nikos Takis Fashion Hotel is at 26 Panaitiou Street, just around the corner from the Grand Masters Palace and Ippoton Street.
 Again, this location is superb and this is a luxurious way to enjoy the old town of Rhodes.

 Greek fashion designers Nikos and Takis have dressed Sofia Loren, Ornella Mutti, Jackie Onassis, Elizabeth Taylor, Maria Callas and Nana Mouskouri among others over the years and have now turned their design talents to restoring and decorating this 19th century building in the centre of Rhodes.